 In terms of supplements:

 - Take a twice-daily multivitamin–mineral that provides at least 15mcg of vitamin D, 40mcg of What it does: Blood clotting.
-Deficiency Signs: Symptoms include those of a purpuric syndrome, i.e., ecchymosis, petechiae, bruising, abdominal pain, risk of massive bleeding, cartilage…, 100–400mg of What it does: Promotes a healthy heart, clots blood, promotes healthy nerves, contracts muscles, improves skin, bone and dental health, relieves aching muscles and bones,…, 150mg of What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… and 1mg of boron; plus 1,000mg of vitamin C and an omega-3 supplement twice a day – either the Optimum Nutrition pack or the 100% Health Pack
+Deficiency Signs: Symptoms include those of a purpuric syndrome, i.e., ecchymosis, petechiae, bruising, abdominal pain, risk of massive bleeding, cartilage…, 100–400mg of What it does: Promotes a healthy heart, clots blood, promotes healthy nerves, contracts muscles, improves skin, bone and dental health, relieves aching muscles and bones,…, 150mg of What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… and 1mg of boron; plus 1,000mg of vitamin C and an omega-3 supplement twice a day.
+All these are available separately at HOLFORDirect or combined in blister strips in my Optimum Nutrition pack and 100% Health Pack

 - Take Theracurmin one to three times a day

-- Take a combination formula providing glucosamine, MSM, quercitin, hops, turmeric (Glucosamine Support).
-I have created such a formula which is available from HOLFORDirect.
+- Take a combination formula providing glucosamine, MSM, quercetin, hops (Glucosamine Support).
+I have created such a formula and have recently added in Theracurmin – Glucosamine with Theracurmin – available from HOLFORDirect.

 2. J. M. Bjordal, et al., ‘Non-steroidal anti-inflammatory drugs, including cyclo-oxygenase-2 inhibitors, in osteoarthritic knee pain: Meta-analysis of randomised placebo controlled trials’, British Medical Journal, 2004;329(7478):1317